So, how long can a chicken go without water? Taking care of my chickens involves quite a lot.

 - Give your birds a splash of Apple Cider Vinegar once per week to keep them healthy.

 - Keep the water under shade to maintain its temperature.

 Do Chickens Drink Water at Night?

-- Therefore, it is needless to provide them with water at night because they might not drink it.
+Therefore, providing them with water at night is needless because they might not drink it.
 The same case is true with feeding.
-You should make sure that you keep the waterer and feeders outside their coop or somewhere safe.
+You should make sure that you keep the water and feeders outside their coop or somewhere safe.

 Do Chickens Need Fresh Water Daily?